efficios/ctf/common-trace-format-specification.md

     range between these timestamps should include all event timestamps assigned to events contained within the packet.
 The timestamp at the beginning of an event packet is guaranteed to be below or equal the timestamp at the end of that event packet.
+The timestamp at the beginning of an event packet is guaranteed to be above or equal the timestamps at the beginning of any prior packet within the same stream.
 The timestamp at the end of an event packet is guaranteed to be below or equal the timestamps at the end of any following packet within the same stream.
 See [Clocks](#spec8) for more detail.
   * **Events discarded count**.
 Snapshot of a per-stream free-running counter, counting the number of events discarded that were supposed to be written in the stream after the last event in